sgentle/automaintainer/automaintainer.coffee.md

             clearTimeout cache[url].timeout
             delete cache[url]

-          if ok then data else throw new Error(data.message or data)
+          if ok then data else
+            e = new Error(data.message or data)
+            e.status = result.status
+            throw e

 Mini API client.
 Takes an endpoint, prefixes it and does some JSON stuff.